-Special Education (Modified), B.S.
+Special Education (K-8 Interventionist), B.S.

-Department of Elementary and Special Education 615-898-2680
+Elementary and Special Education 615-898-2680 Zaf Khan, program coordinator Zaf.Khan@mtsu.edu

-Tom Black, program coordinator

-Tom.Black@mtsu.edu

 The major in Special Education requires 120 semester hours including courses which satisfy the General Education requirements.
-It is designed to prepare teachers in special education and will meet the Tennessee requirements for licensure in Special Education in the Modified Program, K-12 (for individuals with mild/moderate disabilities).
+It is designed to prepare teachers in special education and will meet the Tennessee requirements for licensure in Special Education K-8 Interventionist Program (for individuals with mild/moderate disabilities).
 A grade of "C" is required.